 Advanced students offer a variety of services to the public on an ongoing basis.
 This allows students to become proficient in all types of clients and to be able to access the needs of each particular case.
 Students also learn to keep records, answer the phone, schedule clients and practice professional customer service skills.

 The North Carolina State Board of Cosmetology allows us to offer an internship opportunity to students who qualify.
-In addition to regularly scheduled classes, students are allowed to complete 10 percent of their education in an approved salon.
+In addition to regularly scheduled classes, students are allowed to complete 5 percent of their education in an approved salon.
 All forms and state board rules will be explained to the student and the salon owner, and both must sign the forms and submit them to the NC State Board of Cosmetology prior to beginning.
-The internship is a class that requires an online component.
-You must complete 96 hours for Sandhills requirements and you will be awarded 75 (1500 hour student) or 60 (1200 hour student) hours towards your accumulated hours for NC State Board of Cosmetic Arts.
+You could be awarded up to 75 (1500 hour student) or 60 (1200 hour student) hours towards your accumulated hours for NC State Board of Cosmetic Arts.

 Cosmetologists are required to be licensed to practice in North Carolina.
 Our graduates have a very high passage rate on the North Carolina State Board of Cosmetic Art Exam.

 Graduates should qualify to sit for the State Board of Cosmetic Arts examination.
 Upon successfully passing the State Board exam, graduates will be issued a license.
 Employment is available in beauty salons and related businesses.

 For Questions Concerning Sandhills Cosmetology NC State Board Paperwork

 Pam Hammonds, Administrative Assistant

 For Questions Concerning NC State Board of Cosmetics Arts